mariobox/Hugo-Source/content/about.md

 * I'm fluent in English, Spanish and Portuguese.

 * I'm defined as an [ISTJ](http://www.16personalities.com/istj-personality) introvert according to the Myers-Briggs personality type indicator.
-I am most comfortable by myself, and thrive in working environments that are challenging, process-driven and detail-oriented, and where I have the autonomy to set my own pace and make decisions.
+I am most comfortable by myself, and thrive in working environments that are challenging, process-driven and detail-oriented.

+* I am teaching myself the basics of front end web development, which so far has involved learning HMTL5, CSS3, Git and using a static site generator built with [Go](http://golang.org).
+Here are some details of [how I made this website](../colophon).

 * I am an avid soccer fan.
 I rarely miss a game of my favorite team, Argentine side [River Plate](http://farm5.staticflickr.com/4055/4448440498_5d731b2102_z.jpg).
 I also follow Spain's La Liga, Italy's Serie A and the German Bundesliga.

 * I am a frequent traveler both for business and pleasure.
 So far, I've visited 55 different countries.
 Here are some [pictures](../photos).

-* I am a big proponent of digital self-reliance and some of my free time is spent tinkering with website code and learning web design and development.
-Here are some details of [how I made this website](../colophon).

 * I enjoy [reading](../reading/) especially books about marketing, personal finance, personal development and biographies.